tazjin/kontemplate/docs/cluster-config.md

 As mentioned above, extra variables can be loaded from additional YAML or JSON files.
-Assuming you have a file called `test-secrets.yaml` which contains variables that should be shared between a `test` and `dev` cluster, you could include it in your context as such:
+Assuming you have a file called `test-secrets.yaml` which contains variables that should be shared between a `test` and `dev` cluster, you could import it in your context as such:

 ```yaml
 # test-secrets.yaml: